yt-project/governance/source/leadership.rst

 Steering Committee
 ------------------

-Members are eligible to serve on the yt project steering committee (also sometimes referred to as the executive committee).
+Members are eligible to serve on the yt project steering committee.
 The steering committe shall meet quarterly or more often as needed to discuss project-related business.
 Members may join the steering committee by attending one of the team meetings and self-nominating.
 Once nominated, a nominee's entry